Eqvaldi-deer/install-scripts/README.md

 ### known bugs

 * Mate desktop (nvidia-driver couses everything to be oversized)
+* LXQT mas issues with some usb audio devices.
 * Archlinuxgnome (tested only on a VM)
 * Gbm3 (will not run on low end hardware for example raspi4/400)